Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Additional Results

 Figure \ref{fig:mnist-certified-radii-dist} shows the distribution of certified radii for baseline training methods and an instance of DP-CERT for the same settings as Figure \ref{fig:analysis-mnist-0.5}.
 Whereas Regular, DPSGD, and PSAC training all have a large spike of samples that cannot be certified at any level, DP-Gaussian achieves certified radii above 1.0 for most samples, with the mode even higher at 1.6.

-While our main focus has been on certified robustness, we briefly compare to adversarial robustness against common attacks.
+While our main focus has been on certified robustness, we briefly examine adversarial robustness.
 Figure \ref{fig:fgsm-appendix} shows the adversarial accuracy under a $l_{\infty}$-FGSM attack, with the attack strength in $\{0.0005, 0.01, 0.1, 0.5, 1\}$.
 Consistent with the ranking of the average local Lipschitz constant from Figures \ref{fig:analysis-mnist-0.25} through \ref{fig:analysis-fmnist-1.0}, DP-Stability consistently outperforms other approaches, while DP-Gaussian, DP-SmoothAdv, and DP-MACER all achieve similar adversarial accuracy above that of the unprotected baselines.